 All presentations feature the speakers miked directly into the

-camera, and the original images digitally inserted into the video (no
+camera, and the original images or video clips digitally inserted into the video (no

 shoot the screen garbage here!).

 Various pauses for accidental backwards slides and such have been removed.
 In

 the case of Mr. Amano's work, we've overlayed Tomoko Schum's